Mikuji (Fortune Paper) – one of the Japanese religious behaviors

 Why is it getting popular among Japanese?

 When people draw MIKUJI, they put their hands with praying in their heart “Dear Buddha (or Dear God), please make my dream come true.”
-They recognize unconsciously that their life somewhat depends on something powerful people cannot control, it may be Buddha or God.
-That is one of reasons why MIKUJI, as it is saying of Buddha or God, has been kept be popular among Japanese people.
+They recognize unconsciously that their life somewhat depends on something powerful which people cannot control, it may be Buddha or God.
+That is one of reasons why Buddhist temples’ or Shinto shrines’ “MIKUJI has been kept being popular among Japanese people, so it keeps being supported by many Japanese citizens.
+By making use of this Japanese mentality, some commercial shops set MIKUJI corner and use it as a marketing tool, such as KOI-MIKUJI, love-fortune- telling to attract their shoppers.
+By seeing such attitude of Japanese, many of Japanese could be considered devoted Buddhist or Shinto believers.

-One survey conducted in 2018 by NHK(Japan’s broadcasting corporation), and question was “Do you have religion usually believe?”, and answers were as follows.
+One survey conducted in 2018 by NHK(Japan’s broadcasting corporation) questioned “Do you have religion usually believe?”, and answers were as follows.
+On the contrary to the scene at Sensoji temples where many Japanese drawing Mikujji with praying to Buddah, the result of survey shows that Japanese are not religious.

 Yes, it’s Buddhism 31%